The Pink Panther (1963 film): Reception

 The movie was a popular hit, earning estimated North American rentals of $6 million.
+The movie was shown at the Radio City Music Hall in the first United Artists premiere at a major cinema since 1950.
 Bosley Crowther of The New York Times wrote: "Seldom has any comedian seemed to work so persistently and hard at trying to be violently funny with weak material"; he called the script a "basically unoriginal and largely witless piece of farce carpentry that has to be pushed and heaved at stoutly in order to keep on the move."
-Variety was much more positive, calling the film "intensely funny" and "Sellers' razor-sharp timing ... superlative."
+Variety was much more positive, calling the film "intensely funny" and "Sellers' razor-sharp timing... superlative."
 In a 2004 review of The Pink Panther Film Collection, a DVD collection that included The Pink Panther, The A.V.
 Club wrote:

 Because the later movies were identified so closely with Clouseau, it's easy to forget that he was merely one in an ensemble at first, sharing screen time with Niven, Capucine, Robert Wagner and Claudia Cardinale.
 If not for Sellers' hilarious pratfalls, The Pink Panther could be mistaken for a luxuriant caper movie like Topkapi ... which is precisely what makes the movie so funny.
 It acts as the straight man, while Sellers gets to play mischief-maker.

-The film holds an approval rating of 89% on the review aggregator site Rotten Tomatoes based on 35 reviews, with an average rating of 7.4/10.
+The film holds an approval rating of 89% on the review aggregator site Rotten Tomatoes based on 37 reviews, with an average rating of 7.4/10.
 The website's critical consensus says: "Peter Sellers is at his virtuosically bumbling best in The Pink Panther, a sophisticated caper blessed with an unforgettably slinky score by Henry Mancini."
 The American Film Institute listed The Pink Panther as No. 20 in its 100 Years of Film Scores.

 Soundtrack

-The soundtrack album for the film, featuring Henry Mancini's score, was released in 1964 and reached No. 8 on the Billboard magazine's pop album chart.
-It was nominated for Grammy and Academy Awards and was later inducted into the Grammy Hall of Fame and selected by the American Film Institute as one of the greatest film scores.
+The soundtrack album for the film, featuring Henry Mancini's score, was released in 1964 by RCA Victor and reached No. 8 on the Billboard magazine's pop album chart.
+The album was nominated for Grammy and Academy Awards and was later inducted into the Grammy Hall of Fame and selected by the American Film Institute as one of the greatest film scores.